Read

 Failure management is not only necessary, it is fundamental for success and continuous innovation, promoting personal growth through facing adverse situations.

-And the most important thing is to understand that it is never too late to start again.
+And the most important thing is to understand that it is never too late to start over.
 Error detected?
-Change course, adapt and renew your path.
-Who knows, maybe the next Post-it in your market is on your side and you just didn't see it because you were afraid of making a mistake.
+Change the route, adapt and renew your path.
+Who knows, maybe the next Post-it in your market is on your side and you just didn't see it because you were afraid of making a mistake?

 Edited by